 At the California Science Center, we want all guests to participate equally in the excitement of experiencing science!
 We are committed to breaking down any barriers to access.
 If you have questions about accessibility that are not answered here, please call us at (213) 744-2019; email us at email@example.com; or stop by our Information Desk just inside the main entrance.

 Also, please take a moment to help us in our ongoing efforts to make the Science Center welcoming to all by taking this brief three-question SURVEY.

 All spaces in the California Science Center are wheelchair accessible.
 All levels are accessible by elevator or stairs.

 Parking and Public Transportation

 Accessible parking spaces are available on levels 1, 2 and 3 of the Science Center parking lot, entered from 39th Street and Figueroa.
 Accessible parking is available on a first-come, first-served basis.
-Parking is $12 per vehicle, cash only.
+Parking is $12 per vehicle.

 The Science Center is about 0.2 miles across the beautiful Rose Garden from the Expo Park/USC Station Metro Line.

 Standard manual wheelchairs are available for free at the Information Desk on a first-come, first-served basis for use inside the California Science Center.